Graphical Rules Editor

 Right-click items in the class list – you can right-click on items in the class list to bring up a contextual menu.
 From there you can build a rule that will match the item that you have selected.
 If you hold down the shift key when you create the rule the rule will be made a regular expression.
 If you create a rule for a method or a field, DashO will add the new rule to a pre-existing class rule or create one if needed.

 Drag and drop items from the class list – you can drag an item from the class list and drop it on the rules.
 If you drag and drop either a method or a field, DashO will add the new rule to a pre-existing class rule or create one if needed.
+If you drag an annotation associated with a class, method, or field, it will automatically bring up the editor after creating the appropriate rule.

 Using the buttons – You can click the New buttons to the right of the rules list to create a new entry.